Parkinson's Law: The Paradox of Plenty

 manager

 Work expands to fill the resources available.
-The more you make the more you spend.
-Stuff expands to fill the space available for storage. etc, etc.
+The more you make, the more you spend.
+Stuff expands to fill the space available for storage.
+If you want something done, give it to a busy person, etc.

 Why